How to Plant, Grow, and Care for Dahlias

 Seed Propagation Steps

-- Do not deadhead the dahlias you’d like to harvest.
+- Do not deadhead any flowers you plan to harvest.

 - Leave flower heads in place until first frost.